 |Issuer||State||Years credit card debt is collectible in court|

 |Wells Fargo||South Dakota||6|

-**5 years if creditor produces signed account agreement and documentation of interest rate and repayment terms.
+**Five years if the creditor produces signed account agreement and documentation of interest rate and repayment terms.

 ***US Bank’s terms and conditions agreement specifies which state law should apply to arbitration, but not for other matters, such as unpaid debt.